Bigghis/bigghis.github.io/_posts/2025-04-02-FINETUNING.md

 ```
 Choose temperature=1.0 to maximize the creativity of LLM.

-Theorically if execute the command 10k times, we will have a dataset of 30k texts, but in practice will have a minor number of texts, because the LLM will generate texts that are not valid sometimes, during the iterations.
+Theorically if execute the command 10k times, we will have a dataset of 30k texts, but in practice will have a minor number of texts, because sometimes the LLM will generate texts that are not valid, during the iterations.
 (in my case it was capable of about 26k valid texts)

 With some postprocessing we can transform the dataset to have only valid texts in openai valid format: